ninabrenes/ai-for-normal-people/level 9: staying human-centered and growing forward.md

 ## → what you've accomplished

 You started this guide feeling uncertain about AI.
-You now have practical skills for using AI effectively while maintaining human values.
+Now you have practical skills for using AI effectively while maintaining human values.
 That's significant.
 Most people are either afraid of AI or think it's magic.
 You understand it's a powerful tool that requires human judgment to use well.

 **You've developed:**
-→ Technical competence in AI conversations and workflow building → Quality evaluation skills that maintain standards
+→ Technical competence in AI conversations and workflow building
+→ Quality evaluation skills that maintain standards
-→ Human-centered approach that amplifies rather than replaces your capabilities → Adaptability mindset for continued learning as technology evolves → Balanced perspective that sees both opportunities and risks
+→ Human-centered approach that amplifies rather than replaces your capabilities

-**Your ongoing practice:**
+→ Adaptability mindset for continued learning as technology evolves
+→ Balanced perspective that sees both opportunities and risks

-→ Keep experimenting with new capabilities while staying grounded in human strengths → Help others learn to use AI thoughtfully - your balanced perspective is valuable → Stay curious about what emerges while maintaining relationships and offline skills
-→ Build things that combine AI efficiency with human insight and creativity
+Keep experimenting with new capabilities while staying grounded in human strengths.
+Help others learn to use AI thoughtfully - your balanced perspective is valuable.
+Stay curious about what emerges while maintaining relationships and offline skills.
+Build things that combine AI efficiency with human insight and creativity.

 • • •